find out more

 At a logical stage in this process of growth and development these different Units of the College were converted with effect from June 11, 1961, into independent Colleges governed by separate Governing Bodies but under the ultimate control of a Central Council in matters of Policy, co-operation and co-ordination.

 The Surya Sen Street branch has two units — Morning and Evening imparting instructions in B. Com.
 (Pass & Honours) courses.
 These Units were known as City College Commerce Department Surya Sen Street Evening Unit and Morning Unit.
-THE MORNING UNIT WAS SEPARATELY AFFILIATED IN 1961 AS UMESCHANDRA COLLEGE.
+THE MORNING UNIT WAS SEPARATELY AFFILIATED TO CU IN 1961 AS UMESCHANDRA COLLEGE.

 Though formed into a separated institution Umeshchandra College has retained the features of the Commerce Department and provision of curricular and extra curricular facilities has been continued.